-- Make any dietary changes gradually over at least a week, ideally 2-4 weeks.
-Feed good quality forage and donkey specific proprietary feeds.
-Avoid mouldy feed
+- Make any dietary changes gradually over at least a week, ideally 2-4 weeks

 - Always soak sugar beet to the manufacturer's recommendations

-- Ensure regular feeding: little and often, especially if the animal is on additional feed
+- Feed little and often, especially if your donkey has additional feed

-- Check troughs at least daily.
-Self-fill drinkers can become blocked, water supply can fail
+- Check troughs daily.
+Self-filling drinkers can become blocked, or the water supply can fail

-- Clean any contaminated water containers as donkeys will not drink dirty water
+- Clean dirty water containers as donkeys will not drink dirty water

 Eating non-food items such as plastic bags, rope or bedding:

-- Ensure your donkeys cannot access such material
+- Ensure your donkeys cannot access non-food items

-- Consider changing the bedding to something less palatable, such as wood shavings.
+- Change your donkey's bedding to something less palatable, such as wood shavings

 - Know your poisonous plants and trees

-- Fence off trees during fruiting to prevent gorging.
+- Fence off trees when fruiting to prevent your donkey gorging.

 - Avoid grazing on sandy soil pasture if possible.